 The MFA Computer Art Department emphasizes creativity and a multidisciplinary approach to producing innovative animation, motion graphics and contemporary art within a state-of-the-art digital studio.
-The goal of the program is to develop artists who will produce significant creative work throughout their careers and become leaders in their chosen field
+The goal of the program is to develop individuals who will produce significant creative work throughout their careers and become leaders in their chosen field.

-Awards have been bestowed upon our students by major international competitions, including Student Academy Awards (2004, 2007, 2008, 2009 and 2013); Adobe Design Achievement Award (2006); YouTube Award (2006); Prix Ars Electronica; SIGGRAPH Electronic Theater and Art Show; Webby Awards; ISEA; and the Leonardo Award for Excellence.
-Student works have appeared in such acclaimed film festivals as Cannes, Tribeca and Sundance, and animation film festivals in Annecy, Ottawa and New York, among dozens of others.
+Awards have been bestowed upon our students by major international competitions, including Student Academy Awards (2004, 2006, 2007, 2008, 2013 and 2014); Adobe Design Achievement Awards; YouTube Award; Prix Ars Electronica; SIGGRAPH Electronic Theater and Art Show; Webby Awards; ISEA; and the Leonardo Award for Excellence.
+Student works have appeared in such acclaimed film festivals as Cannes, Tribeca, Sundance, and animation film festivals in Annecy, Ottawa, Taiwan and New York, among dozens of others.
 Graduates have received grants and residencies from cultural institutions, such as the Smithsonian Museum of American Art, New York Foundation for the Arts, Lower Manhattan Cultural Council, Creative Capital, Eyebeam, and the Experimental TV Center.

 Wednesday, May 28, 2014